 - Powder diffraction measurements are obtained using a pink X-ray beam with energies extending up to 35 keV and X-ray spectral bandwidths of a few percent.
 Broadband X-rays are also available for Laue diffraction measurements on single crystals.
-A monochromatic beam (~0.01% spectral bandwidth) can be used for high-resolution diffraction measurements on single crystals.

 Optical Diagnostics for Time-Resolved Continuum Measurements

 Time-resolved continuum diagnostics, such as single-point and multi-point laser velocimetry (e.g., VISAR and PDV), are available for simultaneous acquisition of continuum measurements along with the X-ray diffraction and/or imaging measurements.

 Particle velocity measurements are obtained via optically coupled rack mounted VISAR or PDV systems located in the DCS Instrumentation Room.
 The custom made interferometers are highly versatile and stable, offering multiple Velocity-Per-Fringe (VPF) capabilities for the VISAR systems and continuous PDV upshifting capability.
 Each interferometer includes gated and CW laser sources, high speed and high gain detectors, multiple high speed digitizers, and multiple fiber optic lines to each end station.
 The interferometry systems can be controlled remotely from the impact facility control rooms.
 Interferometry analysis software support is provided.

 The following optical diagnostics are available at the DCS:

 - 5 W IPG laser with RIO seed laser